shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-04-balance.md

 #

-We must check the account balance to make sure we have sufficient **SOL** to perform a transfer.
+We must check our account balance to make sure we have sufficient **SOL** to perform a transfer.
 The `getBalance()` function takes a `publicKey` as input and will return the balance associated with that `publicKey`, if there is any.

 ----------------------------------

 ## The challenge

 {% hint style="warning" %}
-In `pages/api/solana/balance.ts`, implement `balance`.
+In `pages/api/solana/balance.ts`, implement `publicKey` & `balance`.
 {% endhint %}

 **Take a few minutes to figure this out**